Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Simulations Studies

 \section{Simulations Studies}

 In this section, we conduct two sets of simulation studies for nonconvex penalized linear and logistic models.
 We first visualize the convergence rates and signal recovery performance for each set of simulation studies using a single simulation replicate.
 Second, we compare the convergence rates across the first-order methods with varying $q/n$ ratios and covariate correlations for $100$ simulation replications.
-Lastly, we compare the signal recovery performance using our method to the state-of-the-art method, {\tt ncvreg} \cite{Breheny2011}, with varying covariate correlations and signal-to-noise ratios (SNRs) for $100$ simulation replications.
-Since the iterative complexity differs for the first-order methods and coordinate descent methods such as {\tt ncvreg}, the convergence rates in terms of the number of iterations are not directly comparable.
+Lastly, we compare the signal recovery performance using our method to the state-of-the-art method, {\tt ncvreg}~\parencite{Breheny2011}, with varying covariate correlations and signal-to-noise ratios (SNRs) for $100$ simulation replications.
+Since the iterative complexity differs for the first-order methods and coordinate descent methods, the convergence rates in terms of the number of iterations are not directly comparable. { Thus, we choose to compare the computing time between AG, proximal gradient descent, and coordinate descent.}